 BIO*H235 Microbiology 4 credits

 Prerequisite: BIO*H105, or H115 or H155 or H121, or H225, or permission of the Division Leader.
-This course introduces the student to bacteria and other microorganisms.
-Particular emphasis is placed on the biology of bacteria and bacterial diseases.
-Fungi, viruses, protozoans are also studied.
-Immunology, microbial genetics and biotechnology are discussed.
+This 4 credit course introduces the student to bacteria and other microorganisms.
+Particular emphasis is placed on the taxonomy, structure, metabolism and growth of bacteria, and various microbial diseases.
+Similar characteristics of fungi, viruses and protozoa are covered.
+Current news topics are incorporated into lecture discussions.
+Immunology, genetics, and biotechnology are also discussed.
 The emphasis in the laboratory is on the identification, safe handling and cultivation of microbes.
-Activities include staining techniques, identification of unknowns, electrophoresis, computer simulations and growth experiments with comparative analysis of results.
-Three hours of lecture and three hours of laboratory weekly. (fall/spring/summer)
+Qualitative and quantitative activities include basic microscopy, bacterial staining techniques, growth experiments with comparative analysis of results, identification of unknowns, and computer-based research. (fall/spring/summer)

 BIO*H260 Principles of Genetics 3 credits